modernxmpp/modernxmpp/docs/client-guidelines/design.md

 ### Sorting of contact list

 The client MUST sort the contact list.
-Either alphabetically [TODO: lexical] or chronologically by the time of the last message exchanged.
+Either in [lexicographical order](https://en.wikipedia.org/wiki/Lexicographical_order) by contact name or chronologically by the time of the last message exchanged with that contact.

 ### Visualizing status

 The client MUST display status messages of contacts when present.
 It MAY also provide visual indication of the contact's status ('show'), but
-SHOULD NOT rely on colour alone to distinguish different status values.
-[TODO: colours citation]
+SHOULD NOT rely on color alone to distinguish different status values[^color].

-If a contact has multiple resources, an overall FIXME
+!!! todo
+    Describe how to display multiple remote resources.

 ## Conversation view